Energy-based survival modelling using harmoniums: Introduction

 \section{Introduction}

-Survival analysis considers the timing of dichotomous events, and can be used to analyse, for example, time to death, breakdown of a machine, graduating university or worsening of the disease.
+Survival analysis considers the timing of dichotomous events, and can be used to analyse, for example, time to death, breakdown of a machine, or worsening of the disease.
 What distinguishes time-to-event measurements from other random variables is that they are partially observed.
-That is to say, not all events have occurred during the interval in which they were monitored (we have lower bounds) because, e.g., subjects may be lost during follow-up, or the experiment may be too short to observe all the events.
+That is to say, not all events have occurred during the interval in which they were monitored.
+For example, subjects may be lost during follow-up, or the experiment may be too short to observe all the events.
 These incomplete measurements, where the event time remains unknown, are said to be censored.
-Nevertheless, the time interval in which subjects were observed prior to dropout still provides valuable information.
+Nevertheless, the time interval in which subjects were observed prior to dropout still provides information.
 In fact, failure to take into account censoring leads to serious underestimation of the survival, as has been repeatedly emphasised~\cite{HARR96, KLEI96, SCHW00, CLAR03a}.